AmplitudeAudio/doc-sdk/docs/api/engine/Engine/index.md

     :material-keyboard-return: **Return**
-    :    The channel the sound is played on.
-If the object could not be played, an invalid `Channel` is returned.
+    :    The channel the sound object is being played on.
+If the object could not be played, or an object with the given ID was not found, an invalid `Channel` is returned.

 !!! function "[[nodiscard]] virtual Channel Play(AmObjectID id, const AmVec3&amp; location) const = 0"

-    Plays a sound object associated with the given ID in the
+    Plays a sound object associated with the given ID in the World scope.
-             * World scope, at the given location.

-    !!! note
+    !!! tip
-         Playing a sound object with its handle is faster than using the ID as using the ID requires a map lookup internally.
+         Playing a sound object with its handle is faster than using the ID as using the ID requires an internal lookup.

     :material-location-enter: **Parameter** `id`
     :    The ID of the sound object to play.

     :material-location-enter: **Parameter** `location`
-    :    The location of the sound.
+    :    The location at which the sound object should be played.

     :material-keyboard-return: **Return**
-    :    The channel the sound is played on.
-If the sound could not be played, an invalid `Channel` is returned.
+    :    The channel the sound object is being played on.
+If the object could not be played, or an object with the given ID was not found, an invalid `Channel` is returned.

 !!! function "[[nodiscard]] virtual Channel Play(AmObjectID id, const AmVec3&amp; location, AmReal32 userGain) const = 0"

-    Plays a sound object associated with the given ID in the
+    Plays a sound object associated with the given ID in the World scope.
-             * World scope, at the given location, and with the given gain.

-    !!! note
+    !!! tip
-         Playing an object with its handle is faster than using the ID as using the ID requires a map lookup internally.
+         Playing a sound object with its handle is faster than using the ID as using the ID requires an internal lookup.

     :material-location-enter: **Parameter** `id`
     :    The ID of the sound object to play.

     :material-location-enter: **Parameter** `location`
-    :    The location of the sound.
+    :    The location at which the sound object should be played.

     :material-location-enter: **Parameter** `userGain`
     :    The gain of the sound.
+Must be in the range [0, 1].

+    !!! note
+         The `userGain` parameter will not be used directly, but instead, it will be used in the final gain computation, which may include other factors like the attenuation and the master gain.

     :material-keyboard-return: **Return**
-    :    The channel the sound is played on.
-If the sound could not be played, an invalid `Channel` is returned.
+    :    The channel the sound object is being played on.
+If the object could not be played, or an object with the given ID was not found, an invalid `Channel` is returned.

 !!! function "[[nodiscard]] virtual Channel Play(AmObjectID id, const Entity&amp; entity) const = 0"

-    Plays a sound or a collection associated with the given ID in an Entity scope.
+    Plays a sound object associated with the given ID in an Entity scope.

+    !!! tip
+         Playing a sound object with its handle is faster than using the ID as using the ID requires an internal lookup.

     !!! note
-         Playing an object with its handle is faster than using the ID as using the ID requires a map lookup internally.
+         Sound objects played using this method should have been set in the `Entity` scope from their asset file.
+See more [here](/project/sound-objects/#scope).

     :material-location-enter: **Parameter** `id`
     :    The ID of the sound object to play.

     :material-location-enter: **Parameter** `entity`
-    :    The entity which is playing the sound.
+    :    The entity on which the sound object should be played.

     :material-keyboard-return: **Return**
-    :    The channel the sound is played on.
-If the sound could not be played, an invalid `Channel` is returned.
+    :    The channel the sound object is being played on.
+If the object could not be played, an object with the given ID was not found, or the entity is invalid, an invalid `Channel` is returned.

 !!! function "[[nodiscard]] virtual Channel Play(AmObjectID id, const Entity&amp; entity, AmReal32 userGain) const = 0"

-    Plays a sound object associated with the given ID in an Entity
+    Plays a sound object associated with the given ID in an Entity scope.

-             * scope with the given gain.
+    !!! tip
+         Playing a sound object with its handle is faster than using the ID as using the ID requires an internal lookup.

     !!! note
-         Playing an object with its handle is faster than using the ID as using the ID requires a map lookup internally.
+         Sound objects played using this method should have been set in the `Entity` scope from their asset file.
+See more [here](/project/sound-objects/#scope).

     :material-location-enter: **Parameter** `id`
     :    The ID of the sound object to play.

     :material-location-enter: **Parameter** `entity`
-    :    The entity which is playing the sound.
+    :    The entity on which the sound object should be played.

     :material-location-enter: **Parameter** `userGain`
     :    The gain of the sound.
+Must be in the range [0, 1].

+    !!! note
+         The `userGain` parameter will not be used directly, but instead, it will be used in the final gain computation, which may include other factors like the attenuation and the master gain.

     :material-keyboard-return: **Return**
-    :    The channel the sound is played on.
-If the sound could not be played, an invalid `Channel` is returned.
+    :    The channel the sound object is being played on.
+If the object could not be played, an object with the given ID was not found, or the entity is invalid, an invalid `Channel` is returned.